Krzysztof37/MedicalRegistration/README.md

 Medical registration is an application for registering patients for physiotherapy treatments.
 It has an automatic planning function.
-Technologies: Java, Spring Boot, Hibernate
+Technologies: Java, Spring Boot, Hibernate, SpringData
 DB: mySQL